lazyten/krims/README.md

   and a release version, which is highly optimised by the compiler
 - Just by selecting which version to link with, one gets either the checking or the speed.
-- Using this module a whole dependency tree of libraries can be build for Debug and Release simultaneously and hence with little afford one can switch even for a complex project.
+- Using this module a whole dependency tree of libraries can be build for Debug and Release simultaneously and hence with little effort one can switch even for a complex project.
 - The module is also responsible for determining the compiler features and set suitable compiler flags for a built.